 Recently I bought Spotify’s family plan, only to find out that I can not install the Spotify app on their phone from the Google Play Store at all.
 Not to mention, that the Spotify Kids app is not available in my region, too.
 WHAAAT?

-There are actually two restrictions: Children under 13 are not only disallowed to load the app from the app store, they also can not get an account from Spotify.
-Depending on country, that is: Per the End User Agreement, in Switzerland, for example, the requirement is:
+There are actually two restrictions: Children under 13 are not only disallowed to load the app from the app store, and they also can not get an account from Spotify.
+Depending on the country, that is: Per the End User Agreement, in Switzerland, for example, the requirement is:

 Must be 18 or older, or be 13 or older and have parent or guardian consent.

 While I did not want to cheat on the age of the Google Account (for Family Link reasons), I decided to get an account for each of my kids with a “custom” age value.
 With this, they can still use Spotify, while being protected by Google’s Family Link.

 How to subscribe a family

 - Subscribed to the Spotify Premium Family plan with my own account

 - Created new accounts for each of the kids, with their birthday set to make them over 18

 - Linked the kid’s accounts to the family plan